pbstojkov/wizz-scraper/README.md

 Get prices for certain flights (semi)automaticly.

-## Usage
+## Overview

-For now it does 3 things from which one should stay in final version..
 +takes a screenshot of the website and stores it in images/
 +takes an 'html snapshot' and stores it in htmls/
 +parses the html and saves the prices of certain flights in a csv file in results/
++gets input from .in files in SettingFiles/

 This is done twice a day at pseudo random times.
 The randomness is introduced in delayedActivation.sh